swdevdave/PDXQuote.com/README.md

 - Create Classes - Done

-- Add Navigation buttons on the bottom of pages forward and back for Auto Quote (EZ)
+- Add Navigation buttons on the bottom of pages forward and back for Auto Quote

-- Store the data to ADO (Harder)..
-CRUD
+- Store the data to SQL  (CRUD)

 - Create the form that will be sent to my email upon completion of a quote (Not sure how I want this yet)